Estimating Joint Interventional Distributions from Marginal Interventional Data: Discussion

 \section{Discussion}

-\textbf{Causal marginal problem with interventional distributions.} In Theorem \ref{th:interventionalMaxent} we prove, for the first time, that the causal marginal problem can be solved with interventional distributions as constraints using the Maximum Entropy principle, resulting in a solution that belongs to the exponential family.
-This implies that the solution to \icmaxent inherits the properties related to exponential families; that is, that assuming faithfulness f-expectations (\Cref{asmp:faithfulFexpectations}), the Lagrange multipliers in the solution of \icmaxent can be used to read conditional independences in the graph \citet{garrido2022obtaining}.
-This extension allows us to leverage interventional information from RCTs that have been performed on subsets of variables, without requiring joint observations of all the variables.
-Thus, this method constitutes a foundational tool for many applications where the joint effect of disjoint treatments needs to be identified, given marginal information.
+\textbf{Causal marginal problem with interventional distributions} We proved in \ref{th:interventionalMaxent} that the causal marginal problem can be solved using interventional distributions as constraints within the Maximum Entropy framework, yielding solutions in the exponential family.
+This extends CMAXENT to \icmaxent and shows that interventional information from experimental data on subsets of variables can be combined without requiring joint observations. \icmaxent therefore provides a principled tool for applications where the joint effect of disjoint treatments must be estimated from limited interventional data.

-\textbf{Causal feature selection using interventional data.} \Cref{fig:exp_results} depicted that \icmaxent performs very well in the task of causal feature selection in terms of ROCs even compared to methods that use the full joint distribution like KCI.
-In addition, it can combine information of different type (interventional, conditional) and to merge information from different sources (marginal structures) to perform causal feature selection in DAGs.
-This combination of data was not possible before in the state of the art merging literature \citep{garrido2022obtaining}.

-\textbf{Joint interventional estimation.} In \Cref{fig:violin_true_vs_estimated} we studied how the performance in estimating the joint interventional distribution changes when varying the type of information that is provided as constraints.
-As expected by the maximum entropy solution \citep{jaynes1957information}, providing no constraints of any type resulted in the uniform distribution.
-On the contrary, we see that the variance of the residuals from the true distribution becomes smaller when we increase the number of nodes for which we provide constraints.
-We observed that using only single-variable conditionals is, by a slight margin, a better set of constraints than single-variable interventional distributions.

-This observation may raise some concern as it does not depict the same superiority of \icmaxent with interventional constraints over \icmaxent with conditional constraints ($\equiv$ CMAXENT) that was shown in the causal feature selection task (\cref{fig:exp_results}).
-Nevertheless, one should be cautious in such conclusions, as the two tasks are not immediately comparable.
-While \icmaxent for CFS uses only the Lagrange multipliers to decide for a causal parent, the estimation task relies on the exact form of the inferred conditional distribution to further estimate the interventional joint.

-\textbf{Limitations.} One of the limitations of our method is that we need to know which variables are intervened in each interventional expectation that is used as constraint in order to match the expectations that are given in the optimisation problem.
-This limitation is unavoidable, as Maximum Entropy estimations identify the exponential family distribution that have expectations close to those given as constraints.
-Existing methods for causal feature selection such as ICP \citep{peters2016causal, heinze2018invariant} do not need to know where the interventions were applied, only that they were applied on the potential causes and not on the target.
-Of course these methods can only operate when the joint observational distribution is known.
-Our method requires precise knowledge about the intervention but in return it allows causal feature selection under the more challenging causal marginal problem.